 In 2015, the deceleration of growth in the Chinese macro economy impacted our brand advertising business, as traditional brand advertisers tightened their marketing budgets.
 Meanwhile, beginning in the third quarter of 2015, the depreciation of the RMB against the U.S. dollar had an adverse effect on our reported financial results, which are denominated in the U.S. dollar.
 For Sohu Media Portal, we focused on growing the penetration of two of the leading mobile news products in the market, the Web-based HTML5 Portal m.sohu.com and the Sohu News App.
 As of the end of December 2015, the combined reach of these two products exceeded 50 million daily unique visitors.
 Sohu Video is a leading online video content and service provider in China.
 In 2015, the online video industry as a whole continued to gain viewers from television stations, and advertising dollars shifted in accordance with that trend.
 In the meantime, as competition intensified, the major players stepped up content spending to attract viewers.
 The average licensing fee for top class TV dramas and variety shows grew significantly in 2015 as compared to 2014.
 During the year, Sohu Video focused on taking as rational approach as possible, by acquiring only enough expensive "head" content to remain competitive, while shifting resources to self-developed and professionally-generated content.
 The total amount that we spent for content tended to be lower than that of some of our key competitors.
-Despite this, the overall amount that we spent for content continue to overshadow the profitability outlook for the entire industry, including us, in the near term.
+Despite this, the overall amount that we spent for content continued to rise from 2014, and the operating losses of Sohu Video widened.
+We expect that the industry-wide unfavorable cost structure will continue to overshadow the profitability outlook for the entire industry, including us, in the near term.